mahammad-mostafa/to-do-list-app-review/README.md

 <!-- TITLE -->

-# 🏷️ To Do List App Review
+# 🏷️ To Do List Review

 This is an exercise practised on the fourth project in the second module in the **Microverse** program.
 <br/>